emiliacb/eme-resume-2020/README.md

 - Serverless Api in vercel
 - A google script by [DWYL](https://github.com/dwyl/) for the contact form serverless,
   - I only use the script, the function that he share is not compatible with react
+- Later I will refactor for use Mailgun or Sendicate

 ### Other credits